CultOfPartiality/Advent-of-Code/README.md

-Tackling Advent of Code, mostly in PowerShell
+Tackling Advent of Code, mostly in PowerShell but sometimes in other things for fun